nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### API keys

-API keys are typically required for API authentication when using commercial, secured on-premises, or cloud services that enforce access control.
+Your AI service may require an API key to authenticate against their LLM API, especially when using commercial, secured on-premises, or cloud services that enforce access control.

 Please consult your LLM service provider's instructions on how to obtain an API key for their API, for example: